mindey/subfiles/README.rst

 So what?
 --------

-So, now, I simply put the file ``.subtypes`` file in my folder where I keep my ``zimwiki``, and say, that my files have a specific format, and I can rest assured that later they will be automatically convertable to whatever othe format that becomes popular.
+So, now, I simply put the file ``.subtypes`` file in my folder where I keep my ``zimwiki``, and this way say, that my ``.txt`` files have a specific format in that folder, and I can rest assured that later they will be automatically convertable to whatever othe format that becomes popular.

 Purpose